 B Minor Scale

-The B Minor scale includes 2 sharps and consists of the notes B, C#, D, E, F#, G, A, and B. The relative major of B Minor is D Major.
+The B minor scale includes 2 sharps and consists of the notes B, C#, D, E, F#, G, A, and B. Look familiar?
+That’s because the relative (“sister”) major scale of B minor is D major.

 Famous B Minor Song Examples